groundwater/federation/README.md

 See the example in [Multi-Proc Example](https://github.com/jacobgroundwater/federation/tree/master/examples/multi-proc) for two-process routing table.
 Routes can be the same, or different hosts.

+# Documentation

+Comprehensive documentation is kept in the [wiki](https://github.com/jacobgroundwater/federation/wiki).

+The wiki is open to anyone for improvement.
+Feel free to make constructive edits.
+If you are not sure about making a change, please ask first on the [issue tracker](https://github.com/jacobgroundwater/federation/issues/new).

 # Todo

 The todo list is maintained under the [issue tracker](https://github.com/jacobgroundwater/federation/issues?labels=enhancement&page=1&state=open)